 An adult faerie tale not for kids.

 Splattered all over the highway lay Humpty Dumpty.
-Old King Cole wanted to know why.
-After all, he was a merry old soul and this did not set right with him.
+Sitting on his throne, Old King Cole wanted to know why.
+After all, he was a merry old soul, and this did not set right with him.

 “Well, sire,” Hansel, his viceroy, said.
 “It has to do with The Chicken crossing the road.”

-“What, what,” his majesty stuttered.
-The king sat on his throne.
-“That chicken never crosses the road.”
+“What?” his majesty stuttered.
+“That Chicken never crosses the road.”

 “I’m afraid she did this time.”
 Hansel stood beside the throne and leaned in toward the king.